cscott/WebIDL/README.md

 ## License and Credits

-The initial version of this code was written by C. Scott Ananian and is (c) Copyright 2019 Wikimedia Foundation.
+The initial version of this code was written by C. Scott Ananian and is Copyright (c) 2021 Wikimedia Foundation.

 This code is distributed under the MIT license; see LICENSE for more info.